LLNL/ExaCA/examples/README.md

 The deprecated form for temperature field input data, where these 3 input lines exist in the top level input file, alongside inputs "Number of temperature files in series: N" and "Temperature filename(s): Data.txt" (which would indicate reading temperature data from files "1Data.txt", "2Data.txt"....
 "NData.txt", is still allowed but will be removed in a future release.

 ## Additional optional inputs for all problem types
-These values govern the printing intermediate data, for debugging or visualization, either following initialization or at specified increments during simulation
+These values govern the printing intermediate data, for debugging or visualization, either following initialization or at specified increments during simulation.
+Debug check options are currently only available for simulations that do not include multiple melting/soldification events per cell (i.e., only problem types C, S, and R, not SM nor RM)

 |Input                       | Details |
 |----------------------------|---------|